Introduction and Overview

 Purpose: This is an Instagram cookie that ensures functionality on Instagram.

-Expiry date: after the end of the session
+Expiration date: after end of session

 Name: urlgen